A Short Survey on Business Models of Decentralized Finance (DeFi) Protocols: Major DeFi Protocols

-\textit{Business Model -} When Buyers swap, they pay a fee.
+When buyers swap, they pay a fee.
 This fee is split pro-rata between the liquidity providers of the pool as a reward for their contribution to the pool.
-A percentage of the interest rate is sent to the protocol's treasury.
-This share of the fee represents the primary income resource for most of AMMs, such as Uniswap or Balancer that have variable swap fees \cite{uniswap_whitepaper} \cite{balancer_fee}, or Bancor that has a fixed interest rate \cite{bancor_medium_fee}.
-To date, Uniswap has the biggest treasury in DeFi with \$9bn locked in its treasury \cite{treasury}.
+A percentage of the fee is sent to the protocol's treasury.
+This share of the fee represents the primary income resource for most AMMs.
+Balancer, for example, has recently increased its protocol fee\footnote{Note that the protocol fee is applied on the swap fee.} from 10\% to 50\% \cite{balancer_fee} equaling Bancor's fees \cite{bancor_medium_fee}.
+To date, even though it doesn't apply any protocol fee by default \cite{uniswap_whitepaper}, Uniswap has the biggest treasury in DeFi with \$9bn locked in its treasury \cite{treasury}, which is the value of the 43\% of Uniswap total supply \cite{uniswap_treasury} locked for the community.

-\section{Yield Aggregators}
+\subsection{Yield Aggregators}

 Yield Aggregators combine different strategies to maximize investors' rate of return.
 Similar to PLFs and DEXs protocols, smart contracts have a central role.
-Commonly, smart contracts are referred to as "Vaults" in this domain.
-In this scenario, shown in Figure \ref{fig:yearn}, investors deposit their savings into a Vault.
+Commonly, smart contracts are referred to as \enquote{Vaults} in this domain.
+In this scenario, shown in Figure \ref{fig:yearn_agg}, investors deposit their savings into a Vault.
 Different Vaults run different strategies.
-These strategies can be straightforward, such as finding the best lending protocol interest rate, or more complex, as borrowing assets and leveraging some other position by exploiting different protocols (Compound, Uniswap, Aave, to cite some), for example.
-There are a plethora of solutions.
-To have a more in-deep technical insight refer to \cite{cousaert2021sokyearn}.
+These strategies can be straightforward, such as finding the best lending protocol interest rate, or more complex, as borrowing assets and leveraging some other position by exploiting different protocols.
+For a more in-depth technical insight refer to \cite{cousaert2021sokyearn, xu2023reap}.